parcel-bundler/website/src/recipes/react.md

 yarn add tailwindcss postcss autoprefixer --dev
 ```

 Next, create the config files needed for PostCSS and Tailwind.
 This example will use Tailwind’s [JIT mode](https://tailwindcss.com/docs/just-in-time-mode) to speed up builds by only compiling the classes you use.
-Make sure you modify the glob passed to the `purge` option so it matches all of the source files where you'll use Tailwind classes.
+Make sure you modify the glob passed to the `content` option so it matches all of the source files where you'll use Tailwind classes.

 {% sample %}
 {% samplefile ".postcssrc" %}